shakfu/polylab/cpp/binder/README.md

 3. copy or move the resulting `build` binder directory to `~/.binder` and symlink as follows: `~/.binder/bin/binder` to `/usr/local/bin/binder`

-4. run `./build.sh` in this directory and a demo python extension should be in the `build` directory
+4. run `make` in this directory and a demo python extension should be in the `build` directory